jaljo/articles/text-editor/text-editor-002-en-proofing.md

 to resolve our observable stream.

-That final action is reduced so the rendered tweet markup is appened to a collection of others rendered tweets.
+That final action is reduced so the rendered tweet markup is appened to a collection of other rendered tweets.
 We do that because at some time, we will need to actually **save** the content of our text editor in the database.
 Due to the SDK call, the tweet widget rendering is totally messed up with some iframe and shallow content.